 Ever wondered why children from virtually every nation and language go through the “why” phase at some point?
-Some parents try to answer each question accurately, others later give up and turn a deaf ear.
-The children eventually also give up asking questions or find the answers in other places and at other sources.
+Some parents try to answer each question accurately; others later give up and turn a deaf ear.
+The children eventually also ask questions or find the answers in other places and at other sources.

 In the beginning, children’s questions are irrational and involuntary because they do not yet have a filter: Why do spiders eat their babies?
 Do Ninjas also kill dogs?
 Then the questions become more difficult: Where do babies come from?
 Why do people die?
 What happens to people when they die?
 Who is God?
 What does He look like?
 Where does God come from?
 Who created God?

 This what-or-why questioning later becomes central to human existence.
 Why am I here?
 What should I do?
 Who am I?
 What is the best way to live life?
 However, faith questions become radically more difficult when life goes wrong: Why did Dad and Mom divorce?
-Why did my brother / uncle rape me?
-Why do people treat me so badly?
+Why did my brother/uncle rape me?
+Why do people mistreat me?
 Why does everything keep going wrong in my life?
 Why does nothing want to work out?
 Why do bad things happen to good people?

 The initial teachers who try to answer these essential questions are mostly adherents of a particular religion or philosophy.
 This is how religions have come into existence over the centuries: the shaman or witch doctor knows best what the gods desire.
 In the church, the priest, pastor, apostle or prophet mostly becomes the specialist who speaks on behalf of God.
-They supposedly all know best what God, or the gods desire so that we may have happiness and peace on earth.
-However, with the arrival of the internet, scientific studies have shown that these enchanting specialists are becoming more and more obsolete, because people can now work out why bad things happen for themselves.
+They supposedly all know best what God or the gods desire to have happiness and peace on earth.
+However, with the arrival of the internet, scientific studies have shown that these enchanting specialists are becoming obsolete because people can now work out why bad things happen for themselves.
 Today, there is an extensive list of experts, philosophers, speakers, and academics in every conceivable field of study that explains why poverty, hunger, crime, disease and disasters are still happening worldwide.
 The solutions are numerous, sometimes contradictory, but even in a perfectly human-ordered world, our search remains insatiable.

 The general search of mankind is for a better life: peace, inner happiness, meaning, harmony, freedom, supernatural power, wisdom, deeper insight, euphoric lasting happiness, eternal life, an ego-free existence without worries.
 Each religion, diet and pharmaceutical product markets their own recipe of how to achieve this “heavenly nirvana”.